How wolves can teach us to me more human

 - An inspiring book about the wisdom of wolves and the strength of nature.

-The new wolf book by Elli H. Radinger in English
+The international wolf book by Elli H. Radinger in English

 The Wisdom of Wolves.
 How they think, plan, take care of each other – amazing facts about the animal most similar to humans.